NarnamangalamBhumika/SENTIMENT-ANALYSIS-WITH-NLP/README.md

 VADER (Valence Aware Dictionary for sEntiment Reasoning): Specifically designed for sentiment analysis of social media text, providing a pre-trained model that works well out of the box.
 TensorFlow and PyTorch: Useful for advanced deep learning models for sentiment analysis such as LSTMs, GRUs, and transformer-based architectures like BERT.

-Implementation of Sentiment Analysis :
+IMPLEMENTATION OF SENTIMENT ANALYSIS :

 A typical sentiment analysis project includes several key steps:
 Data Collection: In this case, we use the movie_reviews dataset from NLTK, which contains 2000 movie reviews labeled as either positive or negative.